A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Reformulation of the BR-type approach in the framework of the path-conservative schemes

-In this section, we analyze the BR approach and show that, among the possible variants considered, those which have proven to be the most robust in Section \ref{sec:num_res_homogeneous}, can be recast into the framework of path-conservative schemes.
+In this section, we analyze the BR-type approach and show that it can be recast into the framework of path-conservative schemes.
 The path-conservative method \cite{pares:2006} has been originally developed for finite volume schemes \cite{castro:2006, pares:2006} and then extended to the Discontinuous Galerkin method \cite{dumbser:2009, dumbser:2010, gaburro:2024, fernandez:2022, rhebergen:2008}.
 We briefly recall some basic concepts.
 Consider again the non-conservative product $\mathbf{B}(w)\grad w$.
 Then, the path-conservative finite volume approximation on the element $K$ reads as follows

 where $\bm{n}$ denotes the outward unit normal vector from the element.
 Following \cite{pares:2006}, in order to obtain a $\Psi$-conservative scheme, the function $\boldsymbol{\mathcal{D}}$ is such that